MYSTRANsolver/MYSTRAN_Documentation/README.md

 # MYSTRAN Documentation Breakdown and Process

-For the MYSTRAN project, there are 4 major documents and also an "Other" directory:
+For the MYSTRAN project, there are 4 major formal documents and also an "Other" directory:
 - Quick Reference Guide
 - User Manual
 - Theory Manual